conan7882/VGG-cifar/README.md

 # VGG19-FCN for Image Classification
  - TensorFlow implementation of [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556).
  - This repository contains the examples of natural image classification using pre-trained model as well as training a VGG19-like network from scratch on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset (91.81% accuracy on testing set).
+The pre-trained model on CIFAR-10 can be download from [here](https://www.dropbox.com/sh/pka0tur7yz2cdpk/AADM0rJNiB3pkf4tXYtMwsGKa?dl=0).

 ## Requirements